jaredforth/ffel/README.md

 logger.log("Your error message")
 ```

-This will send an emial to the `to` field specified in the
+This will send an email to the `to` field specified in the
 initialization argument and log the error to the console.